alper/alpernl/content/posts/mobile-widget-camp/index.md

 ### Simple is not important

 All the talk focused on how simple it is to get a simple widget running.
 It hardly ever is about the simple stuff, we can believe that that works.
-It's about the tools and documentation, the nooks and crannies and the 80% of effort necessary to nail that last 20% ((In many cases it's not even possible to do that.)).
+It's about the tools and documentation, the nooks and crannies and the 80% of effort necessary to nail that last 20% [^2].
 Every new platform, however simple it may be, adds another of that 80% of extra overhead.

 ### OpenSocial